 Can tooth bonding be removed?

 Yes.
-Tooth bonding can be removed, but only by a dentist.
+Although, only a dentist can remove the material.
 You will only need to remove the bonding if your bonded tooth suffers more damage, or you are replacing the tooth bonding with a permanent restoration such as porcelain veneers.

 Will tooth bonding make my teeth more sensitive?

 No. Tooth bonding does not make your teeth permanently sensitive.
 Although, you will experience some sensitivity for a couple of days after the procedure.
-This is natural and a sign that your tooth is getting used to the material.
-Temporary sensitivity can be avoided by not consuming very hot or cold foods.
+This is natural and a sign that your tooth is still adjusting to the material.
+You can avoid temporary sensitivity by not consuming very hot or cold foods.

 Schedule A Dental Visit with Our Dentist in Austin, TX

 Contact Austin Dental Care for comprehensive treatment today at 512-518-6392.
 You can also request a consultation with Dr. Wainwright on our website.
 Dr. Wainwright serves patients in West Austin, Lost Creek, West Lake Hills, Barton Creek, and all of Travis County, Texas.